Multi-ensemble metrology by programming local rotations with atom movements

 To implement this dual-quadrature readout, we perform Ramsey inteferometry with the addition of a $\hat{Z}(\pi/2)$ rotation to all odd sites in the array before readout (Fig.~\ref{Fig3}b).
 The resultant oscillations in $P^{(x)}$ and $P^{(y)}$ show a $\pi/2$ phase shift between the even ($X$) and odd ($Y$) sites in the array (Fig.~\ref{Fig3}c).
 For every repeated measurement (indexed by $j$) at time $t$ we estimate the phase as~\cite{Rosenband2013}

 where \mbox{$z^{(x,y)}_{j}(t) = (2P^{(x,y)}_{j}(t)-1)$} and $\textrm{arg}$ is the argument function.
 We then calculate the difference, $\delta_j(t)$, of $\theta_j(t)$ from its mean phase (Methods).

-We plot the probability distribution $\mathcal{P}(\delta_j(t))$ in Fig.~\ref{Fig3}d, and observe a continuous growth of its standard deviation $\sigma$ (inset).
+We plot the probability distribution $\mathcal{P}(\delta_j(t))$ in Fig.~\ref{Fig3}d, and observe a continuous growth of its standard deviation (STD) $\sigma$ (inset).
 We stress that we are interested in the distribution of the laser phase itself, which determines the phase-slip error probability.
-Hence, we have subtracted off the contribution from quantum projection noise~\cite{Itano1993} to our experimental data shown in the inset of Fig.~\ref{Fig3}d (Methods).
+Hence, we have subtracted off the contribution from QPN to our experimental data shown in the inset of Fig.~\ref{Fig3}d (Methods).
+We find that the laser phase STD grows with time as a power law $\sigma=\beta t^\alpha$, with $\alpha=0.56(2)$ which we attribute to a power spectral density composed of $1/f$ and white frequency noise.
 If this standard deviation of the laser phase itself becomes too large compared to the dynamic range, frequent phase-slip errors occur.
 In Fig.~\ref{Fig3}e we evaluate the phase-slip probability, $\epsilon$, that the phase has exceeded the bounds $[-\pi/2,\pi/2]$ (in emulation of a theoretical single-basis measurement, black dashed lines in Fig.~\ref{Fig3}d), or $[-\pi,\pi]$ (for the dual-quadrature readout); we find that the error probability for the single-basis case quickly becomes substantially larger at shorter interrogation times (Methods).

 We further characterize the maximum interrogation time, $T_\textrm{max}(\epsilon)$, for which the phase-slip error probability is still below a threshold $\epsilon$ (Methods).
-We find that $T_\textrm{max}(\epsilon)$ is significantly increased for the dual-quadrature case (Fig.~\ref{Fig3}f).
-From the square-root of the ratio of $T_\textrm{max}(\epsilon)$ for the single- and dual-quadrature cases, we find a metrological gain in sensitivity of $2.55(9)$ dB for our particular noise profile (Fig.~\ref{Fig3}f, inset).
-This constitutes a demonstrable and practical improvement in phase estimation without increasing the probability for phase-slip errors, a common problem for entanglement enhanced metrology schemes~\cite{Kessler2014,Schulte2020}.
+We find that $T_\textrm{max}(\epsilon)$ is significantly increased for the dual-quadrature case (Fig.~\ref{Fig3}f) by a factor of $3.43(13)$, the exact numerical value of which is determined by the phase STD growth rate observed experimentally and is related to the laser noise spectrum (Methods).
+Such elongation in the attainable interrogation time can be translated directly to enhanced stability in a metrological setting.
+For example, in a zero dead-time optical clock the stability is proportional to the square-root of $T_\textrm{max}(\epsilon)$, such that we can project an increase in stability by a factor of $\sqrt{3.43}\sim1.8$ for our particular noise profile.
+This would constitute a practical improvement in phase estimation without increasing the probability of phase-slip errors, a common problem for entanglement enhanced metrology schemes~\cite{Kessler2014,Schulte2020}.